 Best for Convenience

-This VTech model has a graphic sound indicator that can show up to five different levels of sound.
-It makes it easy for a hearing-impaired parent to visually monitor the sound in the baby’s room.
-One parent unit and one nursery unit are included.
+This VTech model has a graphic sound indicator that can show up to five different sound levels.
+It makes it easy for deaf or hard-of-hearing parents to monitor the sound in their baby’s room visually.
+This model includes one parent unit and one nursery unit.

-On the parent unit is a vibration alert, so if you’re taking advantage of the hands-free belt clip, you won’t miss the notification.
-The range is substantial (1000 feet outdoors, 160 feet indoors), providing flexibility for moving about with your unit while baby is asleep.
+The parent unit has a vibration alert, so if you take advantage of the hands-free belt clip, you won’t miss notifications.
+The range is substantial (1,000 feet outdoors, 160 feet indoors), providing flexibility for moving about with your unit while your baby is asleep.

-On the nursery unit, the top loop doubles as a nightlight, to help soothe the baby, while parents can also speak to the baby through their unit.
+On the nursery unit, the top loop doubles as a night light to help soothe your baby, but parents can also speak to their baby through the parent unit.

-- Nursery unit doubles as a nightlight for soothing.
+- The nursery unit doubles as a night light for soothing.

 Best for Tech

-For those parents that like their gadgets high-tech, the Nanit was made just for you.
-With all the special features, you might end up geeking out.
+For those parents who like their high-tech gadgets, the Nanit Pro was designed for you.
+You’ll geek out over all the special features.

-The set-up is easy for this specialized device, which contains a camera built into the included wall mount.
-There aren’t any exposed cords, so it’s safe.
-On the wall mount is a gentle night light with an option for dimming, which can be turned on and off via the Nanit app.
+The setup is easy for this specialized device that contains a camera built into the included wall mount.
+There aren’t any exposed cords, so it’s safe for babies.
+There’s a gentle night light on the wall mount with an option for dimming.
+You can turn the night light on and off from your smartphone via the Nanit app.

-The HD video and audio stream directly to your mobile device, offering routine checks with ease.
-Temperature and humidity sensors help ensure your babe is cozy and you have the option to zoom in and out for better viewing.
+The HD video and audio stream directly to your mobile device, offering easy routine checks.
+Temperature and humidity sensors help ensure your babe is cozy, and you can zoom in and out for better viewing.

 - Excellent video quality.